tenzin2019/data-ai-engineer-transition/README.md

-# Senior Data & AI Engineer Transition – Tenzin Jamyang

-Welcome! 👋
+## 👋 About Me

-This repository documents my end-to-end journey transitioning from a Data Scientist to a **Senior Data and AI Engineer**.
-It includes all learning phases, projects, experiments, and final portfolio components — built with the goal of mastering full-stack AI engineering in real-world environments.
+I'm Tenzin, a Data Scientist turned aspiring Senior Data & AI Engineer.
+My goal: to build, automate, and ship robust AI systems that deliver value in the cloud, using best-in-class MLOps and LLM tech.
+This repo is my living proof, from setup to production, that a solo engineer can go full-stack in modern AI.

 ---